Tony-Tsoi/UCD-proj/README.md

 I expect myself to keep on updating and adding more coursework into it.

 ## Currently included works
++ EEC264 - Estimation and Detection of Signals in Noise - Signal Detection and Estimation - Matlab
++ EEC265 - Principles of Digital Communications - Digital Communication - Matlab
-+ EEC281 - VLSI Digital Signal Processing - Hardware Module Design, Verilog and Matlab
++ EEC281 - VLSI Digital Signal Processing - Hardware Module Design - Verilog and Matlab
-+ EEC286 - Introduction To Digital System Testing - Hardware Verification and Matlab
++ EEC286 - Introduction To Digital System Testing - Hardware Verification - Matlab

 ## Works that are in other repositories
 + EEC181AB - Hardware Accelerated Chess Engine - Verilog